boundary/tsi-lab/docs/index.md

 ==========================
 __version 0.1.0__

 Vagrant lab environment for learning about TrueSight Pulse Intelligence.
+To avoid having to worry about the numerous dependency differences between Windows, Mac OS X, Unix/Linux, we are providing a virtual machine that contains the necessary software tools to complete the lab exercises.

 Includes: